Snowpark Checkpoints library: Validators¶

 The Snowpark Checkpoints package offers a set of validations that can be applied to the Snowpark code to ensure behavioral equivalence against the PySpark code.

-Functions provided by the Framework¶
+Functions provided by the framework¶

 check_with_spark: A decorator that will convert any Snowpark DataFrame arguments to a function or sample and then to PySpark DataFrames.
 The check will then execute a provided spark function that mirrors the functionality of the new Snowpark function and compares the outputs between the two implementations.
-Assuming the spark function and Snowpark functions are semantically identical this verifies those functions on real, sampled data.
+Assuming the spark function and Snowpark functions are semantically identical, this decorator verifies those functions on real, sampled data.

 - Parameters: